 Medical Device Clinical Trial Protocol Approval in Colombia

-Interventional Concepts can assist you in submitting your medical device study protocol approval application.
+We will assist you in submitting your medical device study protocol approval application.
 Learn about the requirements for an investigational drug clinical trial.
 Our product development team can also assist you in designing your human study and in creating the necessary documents for submission to INVIMA.

 Our US and Colombia-based team will assist you in gathering the necessary documentation, translating it to local Colombian Spanish —by an official translator certified by Colombia's Ministry of Foreign Affairs—, completing and submitting the application to INVIMA (National Institute of Food and Medicine Surveillance or Instituto Nacional de Vigilancia de Medicamentos y Alimentos in Spanish).

 Prior to submission to INVIMA, the research protocol must be sent to a local ethics committee.
 Each local committee has its own scheduling and processing times.

 The committee’s approval will be delivered in writing and the information included in that document depends on each committee’s procedures.
 Once the authorization is obtained, the document must be included in the application submitted to INVIMA.
 If the local ethics committee rejects the application, the clinical trial cannot be conducted, and the application cannot be submitted to INVIMA.

 All research on human beings shall be evaluated and approved by the local ethics committee affiliated to the site where the trial will be conducted.
 The committee must evaluate the protocol, the informed consent form, all information known on the medical investigational product (including reports of unexpected adverse events) and all potential advertising planned to obtain participants.

 The INVIMA approval will authorize the sponsor's local legal representative in Colombia to the following: